BioAcoustica/bioacousticaR/README.md

 This way, we have one annotation per id.

 The same approach can be used to make much more complicated analysis.
-For instance, you could replace `getDuration()` by a function that computes a power spectrum.
+For instance, you could replace `getDuration()` by a function that computes a power spectrum (as long as you return it as a `data.table`).

 Uploading data and pushing annotations